Corralix/warframeBot/README.md

    git clone https://github.com/yourusername/warframeBot.git
    ```

-2. Edit the `config.json` file with your Discord bot token and other settings:
+2. Edit the `config.json` file with your Discord bot token and other settings

 3. Install the required packages: